git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/520_vLLM Model Monitoring.md

 6. You have successfully deployed a vLLM observability dashboard in this module.
 Continue to the next module to deploy an observability dashboard for your AWS Inferentia Accelerated Compute (Neuron observability dashboard).

+### Summary

+In this section, you have deployed a Grafana dashboard that provides observability across vLLM, Inference workload, and Neuron performance metrics.

 ##### Optional: Deploy additional Dashboards: